Ikemonyeka/nikeapplication/README.md

 Postgres DB is used for this project:

--replace connection string in database.py
+-replace connection string in database.py e.g "postgresql://postgres:2001@localhost/Nike_DB"

 -replcae the sqlalchemy.url variable with your connection string in the alembic.ini file ]